-Fair Processing Notice under the General Data Protection Regulations (GDPR) 2018 (formerly the Data Protection Act 1998) - How we use your personal information
+Fair Processing Notice under the Data Protection Act 2018 - How we use your personal information

 This fair processing notice explains why the GP practice collects information about you and how that information may be used.

 The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. NHS Trust, GP Surgery, Walk-in clinic, etc.).
 These records help to provide you with the best possible healthcare.

 NHS health records may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology solutions to ensure that your information is kept confidential and secure.
 Records which this Practice hold about you may include the following information: